JASON COLAVITO

 NOTE

 The Renaissance polymath Athanasius Kircher (1602-1680) was a pioneer in what would become fringe history, exploring Egyptian mysteries, the lost continent of Atlantis, the bones of the Nephilim, and many other extraordinary topics that continue to make up the backbone of the unusual edges of history today.
 Kircher was enormously learned but not always rigorous in his scholarship.
 In the 1630s, he claimed to possess a manuscript by Rabbi Barachias Nephi of Babylon (the old name for Cairo) in which the mysteries of Egypt were treated and the key to deciphering Egyptian hieroglyphs could be discovered.
 No one ever saw the complete manuscript, and so its authenticity cannot be evaluated.
 No information about the author’s identity has ever been uncovered.
 Indeed, many have suggested that Kircher was himself the author, fabricating the excerpts from the text.
+However, in 1633 the astronomer and antiquary Nicolas-Claude Peiresc left a description, translated below, that shows that there was a real document Kircher drew from.

 The manuscript itself has been lost.
 All that remains of it are excerpts that Kircher printed primarily in three of his Egyptological works: Historia Obelisci Pamphilii (1650), Oedipus Aegyptiacus (1652-1655), and Sphinx Mystagoga (1676).